Initial Child Protection Conferences

 - The Police Public Protection Unit;

-- Health services staff involved with the child/ren - e.g. health visitor, school nurse, GP;
+- Health services staff involved with the child/ren - e.g. health visitor, Children and Young People Nurses, GP;

 - The Consultant Paediatrician or other senior doctor responsible for any Medical Assessment/ongoing treatment of the child.